-|The feasibility study will investigate the production, marketing and sale of locally produced wild venison in and around the Wye Valley AONB.
-The study area will include woodlands experiencing highest impact from deer between Symonds Yat, Chepstow and Wentwood.
-It will investigate where wild venison is processed and sold, and how it is marketed.
+|The feasibility study investigated the production, marketing and sale of locally produced wild venison in and around the Wye Valley AONB.
+The study area included woodlands experiencing highest impact from deer between Symonds Yat, Chepstow and Wentwood.
+It investigated where wild venison is processed and sold, and how it is marketed.
 Also whether there is an opportunity to develop local marketing for wild venison and what gaps need to be covered to ensure the venison can be sourced, processed and marketed locally, using the benefit to woodland habitats as a marketing tool.

 Our other projects